SitaRamSai/SitaRamSai/README.md

 <br />

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on front end applicatons using React and Redux.
+I also tweek a little bit of Node JS and Spring.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning new ways to build web applications using Next JS.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on any open source projects and Wine tasting.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with creating new ways we deal with web development.
-- 💬 Ask me about ...
+- 💬 Ask me about how to do Masters in a year.
-- 📫 How to reach me: ...
+- 📫 How to reach me: https://twitter.com/sitaramsaikk
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: It's true that we live in a simulation and it's funny that it's taking us so long to understand.
 -->